lxaw/ComprehensiveFoodDatabase/README.md

 For more information on this project, [here](https://arxiv.org/abs/2301.10649) is the link to the paper on arxiv.

 The paper above was also published in the 2022 International Conference on Computational Science and Computational Intelligence (CSCI).

+## How to Support
+- If this code or anyother I have written has helped you, feel free to make a donation at https://www.buymeacoffee.com/whalenlexn.